jmandel/shlinker/README.md

 ## Static Example

-If you don't want to use a build process, you can always download or point our CSS and JavaScript files:
+If you don't want to use a build process, you can always download or link to our CSS and JavaScript files:

 ```html
 <!doctype html>